 Once enrolled, students choose four elective courses from the following: Regional and Urban Planning, Public Policy Process and Institutions, Urban Administration, Intergovernmental Relations, and Selected Problems in Public Administration.
 The final course requirement is a required capstone for a total of 15 semester credit hours.
 This capstone on comprehensive integration of public administration gives students the opportunity to demonstrate their ability to apply relevant knowledge as they design and complete a research project that solves for a known public service problem.

-Interested in learning more about how you can get your Online Certificate in Urban and Regional Planning?
-Speak to one of our enrollment counselors today.
+Interested in learning more about how you can earn your certificate in Urban and Regional Planning?
+You can do so 100% online through The University of Texas at El Paso.
+Reach out to us and discuss your options with one of our enrollment counselors.